Brienzergrat to Hardergrat trail

 within the times noted above and below, but many hikers take a lot longer.
 You can use the Schweizmobil App to map and estimate a baseline for yourself.
 I highly recommend that.
 If you use the desktop version and sign up for Schweizmobil + you can trace any hiking trail on the map and gauge elevation gain, and time each way.

 Trail type: Steep, rough alpine terrain, rocky and in parts very exposed with short guide-rope secured climbing sections.
 Fairly firm underfoot except for Chruterepass and the descent from Suggiture, where rocks/shale tend to be a lot looser along the trail.
 The forested section of the ridge from Suggiture to Harder Kulm can often be muddy and hazardous due to tree roots.
-There is NO CAMPING allowed anywhere along the route.
+There is NO CAMPING AND NO DRONE FLYING allowed anywhere along the route.
 From Harder Kulm to Ällgäulücke the ridge and all peaks are a designated nature conservation area and protected area for Steinbock.
-From Ällgäulücke to Brienzer Rothorn forms the edge of the UNESCO Entlebuch Biosphere where again, NO CAMPING IS ALLOWED.
-Please respect these beautiful places and stick to the trails and do not camp up here!
+From Ällgäulücke to Brienzer Rothorn forms the edge of the UNESCO Entlebuch Biosphere where again, NO CAMPING IS ALLOWED and drone flying of any kind is prohibited along the entire ridge.
+Please respect these beautiful places and stick to the trails and do not camp or fly drones up here, it disturbs the wilidlife and is illegal!
+I have recently started a community group called Friends of The Ridge with the goal of increasing awareness of the rules that protect this beautiful area.
+You can find out more about that here.

 Difficulty: Rated T3-4 with brief sections of T5 difficulty (Swiss Alpine Club rating system).
 Portions of the trail are Alpine Trail White-Blue-White marked (designating the most challenging mountain trails), about 1/4 of the trail is unmarked but clearly defined along the ridge.
 MANY sections of this trail require climbing, on some of the numerous ascents in the chain.
 At least four or five of the nine peaks require brief sections of climbing.
 They are not particularly difficult, but they are numerous, which sometimes comes as a surprise to some hikers and trail runners.
 Do not attempt after or in heavy rain or if storms or strong winds forecast.
 Please read the trail warning here.